ELEC-291-2026/Project2.0/README.md

 **Software:** Flash the pre-built CameraWebServer firmware — built into Arduino IDE under File → Examples → ESP32 → Camera → CameraWebServer.
 Change two lines (WiFi SSID and password).
 Flash it.
 Done.
 No custom code required.

-**Setup steps:**
-1. Install Arduino IDE and add ESP32 board support
-2. Open CameraWebServer example
-3. Set your phone hotspot SSID and password
-4. Hold IO0 pin to GND while powering on to enter flash mode
-5. Flash firmware, open serial monitor to get the IP address
-6. Anyone on the same hotspot opens that IP in a browser — live video

-**Difficulty:** 1/5 | **Time:** 2–3 hours (mostly first-time Arduino IDE setup)

-**Why it's worth it:** Completely standalone — doesn't touch your main microcontroller code at all.
-Best effort-to-impressiveness ratio of any bonus feature on this list.
-Watching the robot's POV on your phone during a live demo is genuinely memorable.

 ---